-The vast majority of retailers were offering promotions on Black Friday this year, as our study of UK and US ecommerce sites found.
+The vast majority of retailers were offering promotions and created a solid Black Friday ecommerce strategy this year, as our study of UK and US ecommerce sites found.

 We looked at the top 100 retailers in both the US and UK, using the Internet Retailer US and UK lists, to see who was taking part in Black Friday, and which retailers decided to sit it out.